 Taiwan has a phenomenal amount of street food for an island roughly the size of Maryland.
 Do you drink boba, or bubble tea?
 This world-famous drink came from Taichung city in Taiwan.
 Tried oyster omelette or pork buns?
 Yep, they’re common Taiwan street snacks too.
-If you’re traveling to Taiwan, trying its street food is a must – and this guide will share everything you need to know.
-We’ve even got a street food checklist you can download!
+If you’re traveling to Taiwan, trying its food is a must – and this guide will share everything you need to know.
+We’ve even got a Taiwan street food checklist you can download!

 Why does Taiwan have so much street food?